-One of my favorite desserts while I was living in Mexico was Arroz con Leche; rice pudding with a hint of cinnamon.
+One of the best desserts while I was living in Mexico was Arroz con Leche.

 My recipe is a healthier dairy-free version made with coconut milk: arroz con leche de coco.